 Medicare covers ambulance services, although restrictions apply.
-Different types of ambulance services are also available to people who need emergency transport.
+People who need emergency transport can get different types of ambulance services.

-In this article, we explain which part of Medicare covers ambulance services and the costs that are not covered.
+In this article, we explain which part of Medicare covers different types of ambulance services and list the costs that Medicare does not cover.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.